Safest Teeth Whiteners

 Mouthwash is not a cure for COVID-19.

-Certain mouthwashes may have the potential to add another measure of risk reduction, especially in dental settings where aerosol production is high.
+Certain mouthwashes may have the potential to help with risk reduction.
+This is especially in dental settings where aerosol production is high.